skybluee2001/AC215_AIResearchForGood/README.md

 ## Data Pipeline Overview

+We utilized textual data fetched from social impact-related papers obtained using the ArXiv API, then embedded it using the Hugging Face library and stored it in the vector database.
+Currently, we fetch and store the manuscripts (both raw and embedded) for around 30 papers.

 **Container 1: Retrieve Papers**

-Query ArXiv API for papers on “social impact” and fetch metadata for the top 30 results and saves all the manuscript .txt files to the Google cloud bucket.
+Query ArXiv API for papers on “social impact” fetch metadata for the top 30 results and save all the manuscript .txt files to the Google cloud bucket.

-Instructions for running the the container:
+Instructions for running the container:
 ```
 cd retrieve_papers
 pipenv lock